virtual/broken-api/README.md

 Unfortunately our API to get our favorite beers is currenlty broken

-Look over the app.js and models/beer.js files to try to fix the API.
+Look over the app.js file to try to fix the API.

 Start fixing the API in the following order:
 1. Get All Beers (GET Request)